 See in Glossary displays basic information about the Shader object that it defines.
 It also provides controls for compiling, and inspecting the compiled code.

 The Import settings section of the Inspector lets you set the default textures for a shader asset.
 Whenever a new MaterialAn asset that defines how a surface should be rendered.
 More info

 See in Glossary is created with this shader, these textures are automatically assigned.

 The Imported object section of the Inspector lets you view and edit settings related to the Shader object itself, and how the shader compiler handles it.

 For Surface ShadersA streamlined way of writing shaders for the Built-in Render Pipeline.
 More info

-For Surface Shaders, the Show generated code button displays all the code that Unity generates to handle lighting and shadowing.
-If you really want to customize the generated code, you can just copy and paste all of it back to your original shader file and start tweaking.
+See in Glossary, the Show generated code button displays the code that Unity generates from your simplified source file.
+If you want to customize the generated code, you can just copy and paste it into your shader source file.

 You can use the Compile and show code popup menu to:

 The Preprocess Only checkbox lets you view the preprocessed source for that shader asset.